-The Health Resources and Services Administration (HRSA) is accepting applications for fiscal year (FY) 2019 Ryan White HIV/AIDS Program (RWHAP) State/Territories Part B Supplemental Grant Program.
-The purpose of this program is to supplement the HIV care and treatment services provided by the states/territories through the HIV Care Grant Program RWHAP Part B States/Territories Formula and AIDS Drug Assistance Program (ADAP) Formula and ADAP Supplemental Awards (Notice of Funding Opportunity HRSA-17-036).
-The amount of funding awarded will be determined by your ability to demonstrate the need for supplemental funding to provide comprehensive HIV care and treatment services for people living with HIV (PLWH) in the state/territory.
+The Health Resources and Services Administration (HRSA) is accepting applications for fiscal year (FY) 2020 Ryan White HIV/AIDS Program (RWHAP) Part B State/Territories Supplemental Grant Program.
+The purpose of this program is to supplement the HIV care and treatment services provided by the states/territories through the HIV Care Grant Program - RWHAP Part B States/Territories Formula and AIDS Drug Assistance Program (ADAP) Formula and ADAP Supplemental Awards (Notice of Funding Opportunity HRSA-17-036).
+The amount of funding awarded will be determined by the applicant's ability to demonstrate the need for supplemental funding to provide comprehensive HIV care and treatment services for people with HIV in the state/territory.

-Funding Opportunity Title: Ryan White HIV/AIDS Program
+Funding Opportunity Title: Ryan White HIV/AIDS Program Part B

-States/Territories Part B Supplemental
+States/Territories Supplemental Grant

-Grant Program
+Program

-Funding Opportunity Number: HRSA-19-027
+Funding Opportunity Number: HRSA-20-065

-Due Date for Applications: May 28, 2019
+Due Date for Applications: May 29, 2020

-Anticipated Total Annual Available Estimate up to: \$86,151,000;
+Anticipated Total Annual Available Estimate up to: \$60,000,000

-FY 2019 Funding: Approximately \$5,000,000 will be used for priority funding
+FY 2020 Funding: Approximately \$5,000,000 will be used for

+priority funding

-Estimated Number and Type of Award(s): Up to 30 grant(s)
+Estimated Number and Type of Award(s): Up to 30 grants

-Estimated Award Amount: Up to \$15,000,000 per year subject to the
+Estimated Award Amount: Up to \$10,000,000 per year subject to the

-availability of appropriated funds
+availability of appropriated funds.

 Cost Sharing/Match Required: No

-Period of Performance: September 30, 2019 through
+Period of Performance: September 30, 2020 through

-September 29, 2020
+September 29, 2021

 (one (1) year)

 Eligible Applicants: All 50 States, the District of Columbia,

-and five (5) Territories except for District
+and eight (8) Territories except American

-of Columbia, Indiana, New Hampshire,

-Oregon, and U.S. Virgin Islands.
+Samoa, Marshall Islands, Nevada,

+Montana, and Oregon

-See Section III-1 of this notice of funding
+See Section III.1 of this notice of funding

 opportunity (NOFO) for complete

 eligibility information.

-\Estimated annual available funding level based on current projections.
+^{} Estimated annual available funding level based on current projections.